NSW Youth Justice Officer Salary Scales

 The NSW Youth Justice stream covers 7 classification levels, from Unqualified Youth Officer ($71,777) to Centre Manager / Senior Manager Court Logistics ($173,174).
 Salaries are set under the Crown Employees (Public Sector - Salaries 2025) Award, effective 1 July 2025.

-Superannuation: NSW public service employees receive 13% employer superannuation.
+Superannuation: NSW public sector employees receive 13% employer superannuation.

 The next pay increase of 3% takes effect from 1 July 2026 under the Crown Employees (Public Sector - Salaries 2025) Award.